TalkDocInc/emotion-detection/README.md

 - Visual representation of emotion distribution
 - Detailed emotion scores for each second of video

+## Disclaimer

+**This application is for informational and entertainment purposes only.
+It is not a medical tool and should not be used to diagnose or assess mental health conditions, including depression.
+The emotion detection is based on algorithmic analysis of facial expressions and may not accurately reflect a person's true emotional state or mental health.**

 ## Technology Stack

 - **Backend**: Python with Flask